netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

 Contextual queries
 ~~~~~~~~~~~~~~~~~~

-Notice how we implemented above a method called ``getInternalLimit`` to
-calculate the correct limit which will be applied to eZ search query.
-While it
-can obviously be used by the query type handler itself, the purpose of this
-method is to signal to the system how much items the collection would have if it
-was ran.
-This information is used when displaying a block in Block Manager app
-whose collection is a contextual one.

 A contextual query is a query which needs the current context (i.e. current
-request) to run.
+page) to run.
 Think of a situation where you have a layout with a block which
 shows top 5 items from the category it is applied to.
 Contextual query removes
 the need to create five different layouts for five different categories just so
 you can change the parent category from which to fetch the items.
 Instead, in a
-contextual query, you will take the currently displayed item and use it as the
+contextual query, you will take the currently displayed category and use it as
-parent, making it possible to have only one layout for all five different
+the parent, making it possible to have only one layout for all five different
 categories.

-In order for the system to work properly with contextual queries, two methods
+In order for the system to work properly with contextual queries, one method is
-are used:

-* ``isContextual`` method, which signals to the system if the query is
+used, ``isContextual``, which signals to the system if the query is contextual
-  contextual or not.
-Most of the time, this method will return a value of a
+or not.
+Most of the time, this method will return a value of a boolean parameter
-  boolean parameter specified inside of the query which decides if a query is
+specified inside of the query which decides if a query is contextual or not, for
-  contextual or not, for example:
+example:

   .. code-block:: php